 - Add the curry paste to the pan and cook for 1 minute, stirring the mixture to avoid it sticking and burning.
 Throw in the chopped broccoli and carrots and cook for a further 2 minutes.
 If the mixture starts sticking/burning, add a splash of water.

 - Once the mixture is smelling lovely and fragrant and the veggies are well coated, reduce the heat slightly.
 Add the coconut milk, coconut sugar, tamari and turmeric.
 Allow the mixture to come to a bubbling simmer, stirring gently.
-Throw in the frozen peas.
+Then, add in the frozen peas and tempeh.

 - Simmer the curry for about 10 minutes or until the veggies are softened to your liking.
 Stir occasionally as it cooks.
 If the curry is too thick, add a little water to thin it out.
-Squeeze in the lime juice once the curry has finished cooking, giving it a good stir to incorporate it.
+Squeeze in the lime juice once the curry has finished cooking.

 Great recipe!